-In the interests of transparency, States are required to report annually to the UN Secretary-General on a range of matters, such as the types and numbers of cluster munitions destroyed, the extent and the location of areas contaminated by cluster munitions, the status of clearance programmes, the measures taken to provide risk education and warnings to civilians, the status of programmes for providing assistance to victims and the measures taken domestically to prevent and suppress violations of the Convention.
+In the interests of transparency, States Parties are required to report annually to the UN Secretary-General on a range of matters, such as the types and numbers of cluster munitions destroyed, the extent and the location of areas contaminated by cluster munitions, the status of clearance programmes, the measures taken to provide risk education and warnings to civilians, the status of programmes for providing assistance to victims and the measures taken domestically to prevent and suppress violations of the Convention.
 Reporting on these matters also provides an overview on the status of implementation (Art.
 7).

-In addition, meetings of States Parties are held regularly to review the effectiveness of the Convention and progress in implementation.
-The 2011 Meeting of States Parties established annual intersessional meetings of experts to further discuss the achievements and challenges in implementation.
+In addition, meetings of States Parties are held regularly to review the effectiveness of the Convention and progress in implementation (Art.
+11).

+The first Review Conference to review the operation and status of this Convention was held in 2015.
+Further Review Conferences are held, when requested by a State Party, at intervals of at least five years (Art.
+12).
 The ICRC and other organizations participate in these events (Art.
 11).
-In the interests of transparency, States are required to report annually to the UN Secretary- General on a range of matters, which provides an overview on the status of the Convention's national implementation.
+In the interest of transparency, States are required to report annually to the UN Secretary- General on a range of matters, which provides an overview on the status of the Convention's national implementation.